trisulnsm/apps/analyzers/passive-dns/README.md

 ````

-Then restart the Probes.
+## Then restart the Trisul Probes.

->  The level DB database will be built from live network traffic and stored in
+The level DB database will be built from live network traffic and stored in
->  the probe  config directory `PassiveDNSDB.level`.
+the probe  config directory `PassiveDNSDB.level`.
 The probe config
->  directory for each context is at `/usr/local/var/lib/trisul-probe/domain0/probe0/context0/config/`
+directory for each context is at `/usr/local/var/lib/trisul-probe/domain0/probe0/context0/config/`

 UPDATES
 =======

 ````
+0.0.7		Jul 08 2018			Upgraded to the new tris_levelDB library helper
 0.0.3		Jan 08 2018			Now uses `resource_monitor` instead of `fts_monitor` to build the
                                 DNS database.
 Must faster.